My greatest treasure is not money,

 When the Queen of Sheba asked Solomon all of her many questions, he had an answer for everything.
 She was surprised.
 She didn’t think any man could have that kind of wisdom.

-I can’t help thinking – is anyone who hangs out with you and me happy about all the wisdom they hear from us every day?
+I can’t help thinking – are the people who hang out with you and me happy about all the wisdom they hear from us every day?
+Maybe we should be asking for more?

 All wisdom comes from God and he generously gives it to us when we ask.
 It is our greatest treasure.